Traditional Way of Distribution Has Problems

-Usual way to distribute an Electron Application is to provide a lot of files: application's sources (scripts, assets and other resources), and electron binaries.
+The usual way to distribute an Electron Application is to provide a lot of files: application's sources (scripts, assets and other resources) and electron binaries.

 Look at the typical set of files (yeah, there are a LOT of files):

-(This directory should be copied to user computer)
+(This directory should be copied to the user's computer)

 ├───file-explorer <-- contains electron application files